SuleimanFarah/sunpy/GSOC/2020/GSoC-2020-Kris-Akira-Stern.md

 **Phase II: First 4-weeks (from June 3, 2020 up until the 1st Evaluation during June 30, 2020 - July 4, 2020 HKT)**

 * Week 1: Document and test the loading of AIA & HMI data and show built-in alignment with glue-solar.
 (Carry out unit testing at every step.)
 * Week 2: Test and document re-scaling of images with glue-solar as well as the existing line profile fitting feature for solar physics data.
 * Week 3: Enable glue-solar to create movies or PNGs of different frames and wavelengths.
 * Week 4: Enable glue-solar to carry out basic slit analysis of images through several dimensions.

 **Phase III: Second 4-weeks (from July 5, 2020 up until the 2nd Evaluation during July 28, 2020 - August 1, 2020 HKT)**

 * Week 5: Enable glue-solar to demonstrate how to implement custom linked layouts (i.e. SJI plus Raster IRIS data).
 * Week 6: Enable glue-solar to demonstrate how to implement custom data loaders (i.e. for IRIS data).
 * Weeks 7-8: Enable glue-solar to load many different complex datasets such as NDCube/NDData, SST cubes, IRIS data, EIS data, DKIST data as well as AIA data, HMI data, among many others.

 **Phase IV: Third 4-weeks (from August 2, 2020 up until the final Evaluation for Students during August 25, 2020 - September 1, 2020 HKT)**

 * Week 9: Test and integrate existing prototype of path extraction tool into glue-solar.
 * Week 10: Further develop, test, and document the solar datasets extraction tool, and combine this with the path extraction tool developed previously in Week 9.
 Upstream the new tool into the glue core if it is sufficiently polished.
 * Week 11: Enable glue-solar to include a custom splash screen with the Sunpy logo, and add basic Doppler and magnetic field support to glue-solar if time permits.
 * Week 12: Complete glue-solar documentation so that the package will emerge as well documented, both for users and future developers, with screenshots and screencasts as appropriate.
 Carry out beta testing.

 **Phase V: Post-GSoC (September 2, 2020 HKT and beyond)**

 * Work further on completing the documentation for the package.
 * Work further on adding more features to the package, such as adding Dask support to glue-solar.
 * Work further towards finalizing the package for first official release.

 ***

 ## Section 4: Links to Patches

 During the recent months (within the past six months), the following patches have been submitted as my personal open-source contributions, the first of which is for satisfying the basic patch requirement of Open Astronomy.

 * **PRs opened in the core Astropy repo:**

-   1. Add examples to illustrate use of fill_include/exclude_names:   https://github.com/astropy/astropy/pull/10050
+   1. Add examples to illustrate use of fill_include/exclude_names:   <https://github.com/astropy/astropy/pull/10050>
-   2. Update documentation of "astropy.wcs": https://github.com/astropy/astropy/pull/10058
+   2. Update documentation of "astropy.wcs": <https://github.com/astropy/astropy/pull/10058>

 * **PRs opened in the coordinated Astropy project repos:**

-   3. Add draft of flux calibration functionality to specreduce: https://github.com/astropy/specreduce/pull/45
+   3. Add draft of flux calibration functionality to specreduce: <https://github.com/astropy/specreduce/pull/45>
-   4. Attempt to fix the astropy.tests.pytest_plugins bug: https://github.com/astropy/specreduce/pull/44
+   4. Attempt to fix the astropy.tests.pytest_plugins bug: <https://github.com/astropy/specreduce/pull/44>
-   5. Add standard star data to specreduce via "onedstds" directory: https://github.com/astropy/specreduce/pull/43
+   5. Add standard star data to specreduce via "onedstds" directory: <https://github.com/astropy/specreduce/pull/43>
-   6. Modify code in attempt to fix image display issue on web: https://github.com/astropy/astropy-tutorials/pull/434
+   6. Modify code in attempt to fix image display issue on web: <https://github.com/astropy/astropy-tutorials/pull/434>
-   7. Add spectrumplot tutorial data cube to astropy-data: https://github.com/astropy/astropy-data/pull/86
+   7. Add spectrumplot tutorial data cube to astropy-data: <https://github.com/astropy/astropy-data/pull/86>
-   8. Add "Spectrum Plot" tutorial to Learn Astropy repo: https://github.com/astropy/astropy-tutorials/pull/423
+   8. Add "Spectrum Plot" tutorial to Learn Astropy repo: <https://github.com/astropy/astropy-tutorials/pull/423>

 ***

-## References:
+## References

 1. [Goodman et al. (2012), Principles of high-dimensional data visualization in astronomy](http://adsabs.harvard.edu/abs/2012AN....333..505G)
 2. [Beaumont et al. (2015), Hackable User Interfaces In Astronomy with Glue](http://adsabs.harvard.edu/abs/2015ASPC..495..101B)